JohnBarlowVT/Food_Scraps_Resistome/index.Rmd

 author: "John Barlow"
 date: "April 18, 2018"
 output:
-  html_document:
+  rmdformats::html_clean:
     highlight: espresso
     keep_md: yes
     self_contained: no
-    theme: simplex
+    thumbnails: no

 ---

 ###Exploring resistome metagenomics with R using _made4_  package
 ###John Barlow and Korin Eckstrom
 * Email: john.barlow@uvm.edu

-###Background
+##Background
 We recently collected shotgun metagenomics data from multiple sources on a poultry farm feeding post-consumer food waste to their chickens.
-The farm collects food waste from various sources (hospital and school cafeterias, nursing homes, restaurants, grocery stores) and feeds the food scraps to chickens.
+The farm collects food waste from various sources (hospital and school cafeterias, nursing homes, restaurants, grocery stores) and feeds the pooled food scraps to chickens.
 After the chickens feed on the food scraps the waste material enters a composting stream, and the processed compost is used for vermi-culture and the final product is sold commercially.

 <p style="text-align:center;"><img src="food waste metagenome workflow.png"></p>